 - Judicial Screening Committee

-Quorum: Quorum is the number of individuals required to be present in person or by proxy in order for the County Committee to conduct business.
-Quorum cannot be so low that business can be conducted by a non-representative sample of County Committee.
+Quorum: Quorum is the number of individuals required to be present in person or by proxy in order for the KCDCC to conduct business.
+Quorum cannot be so low that business can be conducted by a non-representative sample of KCDCC.
 On the other hand, quorum cannot be so high as to make it impossible for any business to be conducted at all.

 - Party leadership should notify members about any scheduled votes, prior to a meeting, with enough notice that proxy givers can provide voting instructions to their proxy holders.